 White City wine bars to whet the palate

 Par Derriere is a romantic wine bar, divided into intimate spaces, each with a unique atmosphere.
-In the front section, designed to look like a European café and delicatessen, visitors can purchase products for take home.
+In the front section, designed to look like a European café and delicatessen, visitors can purchase products to take home.
 Inside, an intimate wine bar that sits adjacent to an open area, where smoking is allowed.
-The left hosts Kibbutz dining-hall style tables and chairs and further back sits a room for private events.
+The left hosts some Kibbutz dining-hall style tables and chairs and further back sits a room for private events.
 The highlight is a magically designed garden out back, perfect for date night.
-The drink menu contains a large selection of fine wines, imported drinks and artistic cocktails.
-Dine on tapas or a finely crafted salad, a specialty Italian dish or one of the other fine menu items, such as roast beef carpaccio, chicken liver pate or a cheese platter.
-Finish off with a delectable dark chocolate mousse, crême brulée or Nutella pancake with banana and nuts.
+The drink menu contains a large selection of fine wines, imported drinks, and artistic cocktails.

 Using elements inspired by wine culture, this trendy-designed space displays walls decorated with collector’s items from international wineries.
 Guests sit on dark wicker chairs, at the bar or outdoors in the glow of candlelight.
 Try the filo pastry pockets filled with Camembert cheese, sardine bruschetta’s or handmade veal sausage and enjoy Friday afternoons where Tel Aviv meets Italy for an aperitivo.